 A qualifying holding or control is 10% or more of the capital or voting rights in a regulated firm or its parent undertaking; or which makes it possible to exercise a significant influence over the management of the regulated firm.

 A person or entity with a qualifying holding is called a controller.

 Changes in control occur when a relevant threshold is crossed; these thresholds are 10%, 20%, 30% and 50%, or significant influence.
 Decreases in qualifying holdings must also be notified by outgoing controllers.

 Apply to acquire or increase control

-The person acquiring or increasing their qualifying holding (control) must obtain approval in advance.
+The person acquiring or increasing their qualifying holding (control) must obtain approval in advance, using the relevant form:

 - individual notification for change in controller if a proposed controller is an individual

 - corporate notification for change in controller if a proposed controller involves is an incorporated company

 - partnership notification for change in controller if a proposed controller is a partnership, trust notification for change in controller if the change involves a trust, or